-For the tail all that is required is a small clump of fibers pinched from a black hackle.
+For the tail all that is required is a small clump of fibres pinched from a black hackle.
 You could also use squirrel tail dyed black.

 Next, I’ve used black Swannundaze to create the abdomen of our little insect.
-This stuff is soft flexible plastic that is flat on one side and half round on the other.
+This stuff is a soft flexible plastic that is flat on one side and half-round on the other.
 It makes excellent segmented and ribbed bodies.
 I only needed four turns altogether.

-Tie in the end of the black Estaz and wrap down to the tungsten bead head.
+Tie-in the end of the black Estaz and wrap down to the tungsten bead head.
 You don’t need much Estaz just a few turns.
-This stuff adds real sparkle and a few turns will do the job and is good economy.
+This stuff adds real sparkle and a few turns will do the job and is a good economy.

 Tie in a short strip of Aurora skirt to the top of the thorax.
 This material glows very brightly when charged with a torch.
 You only need about 5mm.